rounakraj8/foodtruck-app/README.md

 ### Install Dependencies

-_jackson-databind_ -  It is the only external dependency used in the app.
+1. **jackson-databind** -  It is the only external dependency used in the app.
 Since this is mentioned in the pom.xml file as a dependency, so we don't need to explicitly install this.
-    Maven will download this dependency in _install/package_ phase.
+    Maven will download this dependency automatically.

 ### Build the App
-First we need to clone this repository `git clone https://github.com/rounakraj8/foodtruck-app.git`
+1. We need to clone this repository. - `git clone https://github.com/rounakraj8/foodtruck-app.git`
+2. Go inside the directory. - `cd foodtruck-app`

-Now to build this app & generate the artifact(JAR), we will use Maven command.

-`mvn clean package`
+3. Build this app & generate the artifact(JAR), using _mvn_ command. - `mvn clean package`

 This command will compile the programs & generate a JAR with all required dependencies.
-This generated artifact(JAR) is standalone and can be run anywhere.

 Sample artifact(JAR) name - `foodtruck-app-1.0-SNAPSHOT.jar`